Market Coverage

 Every preconstruction services assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Identify coordination risks and cost drivers early
+Identify coordination risks, subgrade variables, long-lead items, and cost drivers early

-Transition preconstruction outputs directly into field execution controls
+Transition preconstruction outputs directly into field execution controls and owner reporting

 Applications